 A lot of the problems you may be experiencing regarding your work-life balance may link back to issues of compartmentalization.
 Ideally, certain spaces in your home should serve a particular purpose and not deviate too greatly from them.

-For example, your bedroom should be for resting, your wardrobe should be for dressing up, your kitchen should be for eating, and your living room should be for relaxing.
+For example, your bedroom with great bed sizes should be for resting, your wardrobe should be for dressing up, your kitchen should be for eating, and your living room should be for relaxing.
 The moment these spaces are used for something else, like work, it will be harder for you to keep up a healthy schedule or decompress from work-related worries when you need to.

 The best solution is to clean up and redesign your home spaces so that you very clearly remember what they’re for.
 You can start by moving work collaterals out of your living room and kitchen.
 Alternatively, you can begin by reorganizing your wardrobe so that it looks more like a closet and less like a storage space for work equipment.